How Breastfeeding Changes As Baby Gets Older

 You’ll spend less time doing it

-Good news if you feel like all you did during the newborn period was feed your baby: Once baby gets the hang of nursing, he’ll probably get better at it, which usually translates to faster.
+Good news if you feel like all you did during the newborn period was feed your son or daughter: Once baby gets the hang of nursing, he or she will probably get better at it, which usually translates to faster.
 “A newborn feeding can take 20 to 40 minutes, but by the time they get to be three months old, they often cut way back on feeding duration,” says Nancy Mohrbacher, IBCLC, FILCA and author of Breastfeeding Answers Made Simple: A Guide for Helping Mothers.
 “It could become 10 to 20 minutes, depending on the baby.”
-Chances are your baby will still be nursing every two to three hours, but doing it more efficiently, so you two will likely quickly move on to the next activity.
+Chances are baby will still be nursing every two to three hours, but doing it more efficiently, so you two will likely quickly move on to the next activity.

 You’ll worry less about how much baby is drinking

 In the beginning, you probably were always freaked out that baby might not be getting enough milk and secretly wishing you had ounce markings to gauge baby’s intake, the way bottle-feeding moms do.
-But the awesome thing about breastfeeding is that your baby knows when he’s hungry, will let you know when he is and will stop when he’s full.
+But the awesome thing about breastfeeding is that baby knows when he or she's hungry, will let you know and will stop when he or she is full.
 “Your baby is signaling to your body to make the right amount of milk with the right amount of nutrients, vitamins and antibodies according to baby’s age,” says Gina Ciagne, CLC for Lansinoh Laboratories.
 As long as baby’s healthy and gaining the right amount of weight, he’s getting plenty of milk.
 Unless you’re pumping, you don’t really have to count anything!